Henry Gilbert (author)

-Henry Gilbert (1868–1936) was a popular children's author, and the paternal grandfather of Molly Holden.
+Henry Gilbert (3 April 1868 – 8 January 1937) was an English writer of children's literature.
+He was best known for his book King Arthur's Knights: The Tales Retold for Boys and Girls (1911), which was noted for its accuracy of historical events.
+His book Robin Hood and the Men of the Greenwood (1912) was also well known.
+He was the paternal grandfather of Molly Holden.
 His books continue to be reprinted.
 His books are noted for both their historical accuracy and their style.